 You'll find extra places that you'll want to visit, and while you probably won't see all of them, knowing what is hidden away just off your beaten path is like treasure hunting, and you don't want to miss the good stuff.
 Google Maps is a great place to find things you never knew about.
 It's also a great idea to make sure there are no road closures along your route.

 2. Make a plan but keep it light!

-You have to make room in your schedule for adventure and opportunity, because things and people will pop up and your oh-so-carefully-crafted itinerary will suffer, so give your crew some breathing room, and keep a balance between things on the Must See list and still leaving room on the Possibility list.
+You have to make room in your schedule for adventure and opportunity, because things and people will pop up and your oh-so-carefully-crafted itinerary will morph into something else entirely, so give your crew some breathing room, and keep a balance between things on the Must See list while still leaving room on the Possibility list.